Niven-Perumal/ST10134934_PROG6221_POE/README.md

 # **Purpose of project**
 This project was created to be a console-based Visual Studio recipe storage application.
-This application allows you to easily keep track of your recipes and effortlessly perform functions such as add recipe ingredients, quantities, units of measurements and steps, view the recipe ingredients, quantities, units of measurements, calories and steps in a clear format, scale the recipe ingredients depending on your quantity needs, reset the scaled recipe ingredients to their original values, delete the recipe stored in the application and exit the program.
+This application allows you to easily keep track of your recipes and effortlessly perform functions such as add recipe ingredients, quantities, units of measurements, calories and steps, view the recipe ingredients, quantities, units of measurements, calories and steps in a clear format, scale the recipe ingredients depending on your quantity needs, reset the scaled recipe ingredients to their original values, delete a recipe stored in the application and exit the program.
 Additionally, to make recipe storage, management, and manipulation easier the user is provided with clear, user-friendly, and visually pleasing menu prompts that efficiently guide the user through the application and its functions.

 # **How to compile and run the application**
 * **Requirements to compile and run the project:**